-Proxychains is a great tool to have on your PC, either if you plan on using it or not on a daily basis.
-If you plan on using Beagle Scraper for e-commerce scraping, you will need proxychains, with public or private proxies, to direct your requests through various IPs.
+Proxychains is a great tool to have on your PC, either if you plan on using it or not.
+If you plan on using Beagle Scraper for e-commerce scraping, you will need proxychains – with public or private proxies – to direct your requests through various IPs.
 In this way, you will avoid getting your machine’s IP banned by the target website(s).

 In this article, you will learn